 “Will Be Ignited” is a prophecy-diagnosis-dream-nightmare.
 While expressing the relationships between people through the sticky air between them, artist Can Küçük transforms this physical and bodily expression into stage commands; the text reminds us that we are longing for the breaths of some as he builds a world with people by passing through their vapors.
 The text transforms longing, desire, contact, and the unspeakable, the permeability of the soil, and the evil of the lemon into tangible objects.
 With an acute awareness of the limits of our own body, we are confronted with the fact that air is a material that circulates, enters, and moves.
 It delivers on the promise of the title, “Will Be Ignited” at our fingertips.

 In her text, artist Kiều-Anh weaves through stories related to taste, scent, touch, and sight, moving through her childhood’s alleys, family feasts, and her grandmother’s deathbed.
 She speculates on how the air holds memory.
-This piece builds on Kiều-Anh’s conversations with Wing Chan and her contribution to our series, “weather forecasting lake,” exploring her body as a weather station.
+This piece builds on Kiều-Anh’s conversations with wing chan and her contribution to our series, “weather forecasting lake,” exploring her body as a weather station. wing’s voice comes back as a postscript after Kiều-Anh’s text, narrating an imaginary journey she took to the alley where Kiều-Anh’s grandmother lived.

 //